 It is thus always preferable for such claims to be spelled out explicitly in terms of the relevant sort of contribution to accommodation, rather than by misleading reference to issues regarding the "reality of" or of "realism about" the kind(s) in question.
-It's important to note in this regard that what is misleading about these less precise formulations is not that they misleadingly suggest that what is at issue are metaphysical questions about the kinds in question: questions about the accommodation of representational and inferential practices to real causal structures in the world are at issue, and these questions are paradigmatically metaphysical.
-Instead, what is misleading about talk of the "reality" or "unreality" of kinds, or about "realism" or "anti-realism" about them, is that they suggest, wrongly, that the issue is one regarding the metaphysical status of the families consisting of the members of the kinds in question--considered by themselves--rather than about the contributions which reference to them may make to accommodation.
-Issues about "reality" or about "realism about" are always issues about accommodation (see Boyd 1990).
+It's important to note in this regard that what is misleading about these less precise formulations is not that they suggest that what is at issue are metaphysical questions about the kinds in question: questions about the accommodation of representational and inferential practices to real causal structures in the world are at issue, and these questions are paradigmatically metaphysical.
+Instead, what is misleading about formulations in terms of the "reality" or "unreality" of kinds, or of the "realism" or "antirealism" about them, is that they wrongly suggest that the issue is one regarding the metaphysical status of the families consisting of the members of the kinds in question-considered by themselves-rather than one regarding the contributions that reference to them may make to accommodation.
+Issues about "reality" or "realism about" are always issues about accommodation (see Boyd 1990).

-1.5.
-Disciplinary Relativism and Promiscuous Realism.
-It follows from the account just developed that the naturalness of a natural kind will ordinarily be a matter of the role which reference to it plays in some particular family of inductive or explanatory practices.
-A kind may be natural "from the point of view of" some discipline or disciplinary matrix but not "from the point of view" of another.
-Perhaps jade is a natural kind in gemology or the history of art, but not in geology (since some jade is jadite and some is nephrite and these two minerals are chemically quite different).
-What we have just seen is that this relativity to a discipline or disciplinary matrix does not compromise the naturalness or the reality of a natural kind.
-Natural kinds just are kinds defined by the ways of satisfying the accommodations demands of particular disciplinary matrices.
+Disciplinary Relativism and Promiscuous Realism

+It follows from the account developed in the preceding section that the naturalness of a natural kind will ordinarily be a matter of the role that reference to it plays in some particular family of inductive or explanatory practices.
+A kind may be natural "from the point of view of" some discipline or disciplinary matrix, but not "from the point of view of" another.
+Perhaps jade is a natural kind in gemology or the history of art, but not in geology (because some jade is jadite, and some is nephrite, and these two minerals are chemically quite different).
+This relativity to a discipline or disciplinary matrix does not compromise the naturalness or the "reality" of a natural kind.
+Natural kinds simply are kinds defined by the ways of satisfying the accommodations demands of particular disciplinary matrices.

-Duprè (1993) makes a similar point about the relativity of the naturalness of kinds to particular projects.
+Dupré (1993) makes a similar point about the relativity of the naturalness of kinds to particular projects.
 He argues for a "promiscuous realism" about natural kinds according to which, among other things:

 There is no God-given, unique way to classify the innumerable and diverse products of the evolutionary process.
-There are many plausible and defensible ways of doing so. and the best way of doing so will depend on both the purposes of the classification and the peculiarities of the organisms in question, whether those purposes belong to what is traditionally considered part of science or part of ordinary life (p.
-57).
+There are many plausible and defensible ways of doing so, and the best way of doing so will depend on both the purposes of the classification and the peculiarities of the organisms in question, whether those purposes belong to what is traditionally considered part of science or part of ordinary life. (p.
+57)

-The accommodation thesis, according to which the naturalness (and the "reality") of a natural kind consists in the contribution which reference to it makes to the satisfaction of the accommodation demands of a particular disciplinary matrix, supports, and provides a metaphysical rationale for, this aspect of Duprè's conception (but probably not to his other critiques of unificatonist conceptions of science--critiques I confess to not fully understanding).
-Different disciplinary matrices, and different accommodation demands within a disciplinary matrix, will--given the complexity of the biological world--require reference to different, and cross classifying, kinds in order to achieve accommodation, and this fact in no way demeans the naturalness or the "reality" of those kinds.
+The accommodation thesis-according to which the naturalness and the "reality" of a natural kind consist in the contribution that reference to it makes to the satisfaction of the accommodation demands of a particular disciplinary matrix-supports and provides a metaphysical rationale for this aspect of Dupré's conception (but probably not to his other critiques of unificatonist conceptions of science-critiques I confess to not fully understanding).
+Different disciplinary matrix will-given the complexity of the biological world-require reference to different and cross-classifying kinds in order to achieve accommodation, and this fact in no way demeans the naturalness or the "reality" of those kinds.